Advice to Conscientious Objectors Facing Selective Service Registration

 What should I do if I do not register?

 If you do not register, you must keep in mind that you are breaking the law.
 Although the Justice Department is not currently prosecuting anyone, this could change at any time.
 There is no guarantee that they will give you a chance to register before they prosecute you as they have done in the past.
-You also must plan how established penalties, and any that may be created in the future, will affect your life.
-Organizations such as those listed on the back of this pamphlet are good sources of information on the alternatives available to non-registrants.
+Make a plan to deal with how established penalties, and any that may be created in the future, will affect your life.
+As always, we are here to discuss options and alternatives available to non-registrants.

 What can I do to help?

-Contact your federal and state representatives and tell them that you are against Selective Service registration and the increasing penalties against non-registrants.
+You can contact your federal and state representatives and tell them that you oppose Selective Service registration and the increasing penalties against non-registrants.

-Volunteer to be a draft counselor and help other young men through this decision.
+Volunteer to be a draft counselor and help other young people through this decision.
 Support the organizations that are working for non-registrants and conscientious objectors.

 Please contact the Center for more information on any of these opportunities to advance the cause of conscientious objection.
 We need your help if we are to be successful.

 As a conscientious objector, the decision to register with Selective Service is not always an easy one.
 The decision is yours.
 Listen to your heart.
-The Center on Conscience & War wishes you luck on your decision.
+The Center on Conscience & War wishes you luck on your decision, and we stand in solidarity with all COs to war and violence – regardless of your decision to register or not.

 Organizations that can help: